A Unified Framework for Inference with General Missingness Patterns and Machine Learning Imputation

 \subsubsection{Logistic Regression}

-In the logistic regression, the procedure for obtaining the consistent estimates of the variance-covariance matrices are similar; the only differences are the specific form of $\vpsi^{(i)}$, $\vpsi^{(i)}_k$, $\dot{\vpsi}$, and $\dot{\vpsi}_k$.
+In the logistic regression, the procedure for obtaining the consistent estimates of the variance-covariance matrices are similar; the only difference is the closed-form expression of $\vpsi^{\ast(i)}$, $\dot{\vpsi}_\infty$, $\vpsi^{\ast(i)}_k$, and $\dot{\vpsi}_k$.
 Specifically, under the logistic regression setting, the log-likelihood for each subject is: